Michael Nylander: International play

 Nylander represented Sweden a record 13 times, including the World Cup and the Winter Olympics.
 He played for the national squad for nearly twenty years from the 1991 World Juniors to the 2010 World Championship, winning nine medals in the process.

 Personal life

-Nylander and his wife, Camilla Altelius have six children together: Michelle (born 1994), William (born 1996), Alexander (born 1998), Jacqueline (born 2000), Stephanie (born 2003), and Daniella (born 2006).
+Nylander and his wife, Camilla Altelius have five children together:William (born 1996), Alexander (born 1998), Jacqueline (born 2000), Stephanie (born 2003), and Daniella (born 2006).
 William was drafted in 2014 by the Toronto Maple Leafs as the 8th overall pick, while Alexander was also drafted 8th overall by the Buffalo Sabres in the 2016 NHL entry draft.
 As of 2025, Alexander plays for the Toronto Maple Leafs organization.
 Jacqueline is an aspiring professional tennis player, competing in the WTA circuit as well as collegiately at Southern Methodist University.

 Nylander has two brothers, Peter and Thommy.